Mixer position and pipe routes

 Confirm mixer position before waterproofing and tiling close the wall.

-Head height and arm position affect comfort, splash control and pipe strain inside the wall.
+Head height and arm position affect our technician, splash control and pipe strain inside the wall.

 Check screen, door and ceiling clearance before finalizing the outlet.